MVerbakel/statistical_review/README.md

 # statistical_review

-Perform initial analysis on dataframe in preparation for predictive modelling
+The stats.py module contains functions related to the statistical analysis of a DataFrame in preparation for predictive modelling

+For a walk-through of a typical analysis, see the Examples folder